Miguelucho123/saucedemoJava/README.md

 # BASIC AUTOMATION JAVA+JUNIT+SELENIUM+SERENITY+CUCUMBER

 ## About
-Basic automation project with java, selenium, junit, seleniu, serenity, cucucmber applying POM and PageFactory, generating reports.
+Basic automation project with java, selenium, junit, seleniu, serenity, cucucmber applying POM and  generating reports.

 ## What contain?
 Simulation of regression set, with different focus type of tests.